mararap/minishell/docs/04-signal.md

 * clear the current input line
 * show a fresh prompt

-That is exactly what your minishell does.
+That is exactly what our minishell does.

 In `src/shell/signals.c`: